oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. All updates to existing datastore (if any) + backend logic changes implemented.
-Data collection and updating the training interface: Build/generate a dataset for training the classifier, do any necessary data processing, and fully integrate and test any specific library that needs to be used in the project.
-Any changes required in the training interface should be done in this phase.
+1. Implement all necessary updates to existing datastore (if any), any necessary backend logic changes, and any changes required for the training interface.
+Build/generate a dataset for training the classifier, do any necessary data processing, and fully integrate and test any specific library that needs to be used in the project.
-2. **Model building and evaluation.** Build the model using the training data, and complete end-to-end tests for the framework.
+2. Build the model using the training data, and implement end-to-end tests.
 Evaluate the model on the test data using cross validation and, if possible, do a [spot-check](http://machinelearningmastery.com/why-you-should-be-spot-checking-algorithms-on-your-machine-learning-problems/).
 Check the performance of the model against a baseline (typically using another classification algorithm).
-3. Model deployment: Once the speed and accuracy of the model is acceptable, deploy the model in production.
+3. Improve the speed and accuracy of the model to the point where the classification functionality is sufficiently good and can be released to end users.
+Deploy the new model in production.

 **Notes**:
-- We will be looking carefully at the technical design section of the proposal, in order to evaluate the feasibility of the proposed approach.
+- We will be looking carefully at the technical design section of the proposal in order to evaluate the feasibility of the proposed approach.
+A strong proposal will demonstrate a good understanding of Oppia’s existing classification system, and clearly explain how the proposed classifier will interface with it.
-- If code evaluation is needed, this needs to happen in the frontend (although the results and the learner's code will be stored in the backend).
+- If code evaluation is needed, this should happen in the frontend (although the results and the learner's code will be stored in the backend).
 For security reasons, we can't execute arbitrary Python scripts in the back-end.
-- A strong proposal will demonstrate a good understanding of Oppia’s existing classification system, and clearly explain how the proposed classifier will interface with it.
 - The proposal should discuss an effective strategy to build/generate datasets for training the classifier.
-- The classification algorithm used should be pluggable.
-The existing classification framework (currently being developed) will provide enough flexibility to change the implementation of the algorithm as and when required.
+- The classification algorithm used should be pluggable into the existing classification framework.
+This should provide sufficient flexibility to change the algorithm in the future as needed.

 ## Learner dashboard